 |Title:||The Friends of Harvard Lightweight Rowing Coach for Men’s Lightweight Crew|

-of Harvard Lightweight Rowing Coach for Men's Lightweight Crew, but
+as the Friends of Harvard Lightweight Rowing Coach for Men’s

 An Olympic champion, a three-time Olympic medalist and a 15-year coaching veteran, Bartman improved the Black and White’s performance in each of his first two seasons.
 Harvard-Radcliffe earned a silver medal a season ago at the IRA National Championship, while also finishing undefeated in duals, capturing the Head of the Charles Regatta title and capturing gold at the EAWRC Sprints Championship.
 At the Sprints, the group produced the largest margin of victory since 1998, finishing 8.259 seconds ahead of the field.

-In his first season, Bartman guided Radcliffe to third-place finishes at Eastern Sprints and at the IRA National Championship.
+In his first season, Bartman guided the Radcliffe women to third-place finishes at Eastern Sprints and at the IRA National Championship.
 It marked the program’s best finish in four years at IRA’s.

 Before heading to the Charles, Bartman spent six years as the head coach at Vesper Boat Club, preparing elite athletes to compete at the World Rowing Championships and Olympic Games.
 His crews won more than 100 gold medals, and he led the women’s lightweight quad to bronze at the 2008 World Rowing Championships.
 His squads won club and elite national championships, as well as titles and points trophies at Canadian Henley, the Head of the Charles and other top regattas.